ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 # Find Backup
 We wrote this book to _wake you up_ and clear one zone as quickly as possible, so that you have a peaceful place to recover, think and strategize.
 If you're not able to clear the dark cloud from your home by yourself or with the team you have created, you may have to really go out of your way to build a team.
 You're looking for deities that can strategize, coordinate and execute together; for many of you the only network you have access to would be veterans -- even if you're not a veteran.
 Other options are police officers or firefighters, you probably already know at least one of these.
 All of these groups have extensive spiritual social networks they could mobilize against the dark cloud, and would have incentive to contribute.

-These brave men and women put themselves in the way of conflict and some are "haunted" by their experiences.
-They also have just as many ghosts breathing down their necks as anyone else, some of them may have experienced some of the issues I outlined previously, such as hearing voices, depression, even anxiety.
+The humans these groups shepard are brave men and women that put themselves in the way of conflict and some are "haunted" by their experiences.
+They also have just as many ghosts breathing down their necks as anyone else, some of them may have experienced some of the issues I outlined previously, such as depression, anxiety, or even hearing voices.
 They also have deities looking over them, so the goal would be to connect with those deities.
 The problem of ghosts and the dark cloud is so pervasive that everyone has them to some extent, just like the tagled web example we went over.

 I'm sure most of you know a veteran, officer, or a firefighter, you may not be able to clear the dark cloud on your own, but you can use any of the steps in this guide in any order.
 Find a human veteran, firefighter or police officer and try to connect with their deities.
 The hardest part will be telling the deities from the ghosts, but all you have to do is meditate on the cemetary in their presence to eliminate the ghosts.
 With any luck, these ghosts were jackasses and the remaining deities will be relieved and interested in what else you've got.